 In an effort to reduce the opportunity for property to be stolen, we recommend certain items not be brought on school campus.
-These items include but are not limited to all electronic devices, headphones/earbuds, laser pointers, non-band musical instruments, card games, etc. School personnel are not required to investigate any reported thefts of these nuisance/personal items.
+These items include but are not limited to all electronic devices, headphones/earbuds, laser pointers, non-band musical instruments, masks, toys, dress-up items, card games, etc. School personnel are not required to investigate any reported thefts of these nuisance/personal items.
 Nuisance/personal items may be confiscated by school personnel and will be returned to the parent/guardian.
 Repeated violations may result in more serious disciplinary action.